When Love Ends, Art Begins: Transforming Heartbreak into Breathtaking Images

 Lessons in Love’s Threshing Floor:

-This recent photograph stands as a testament to that truth.
-Whether we are in our 20s or 50s, heartbreak is a unique journey, ours alone, and on a par with bereavement — if not worse.
+This recent photograph above stands as a testament to that truth.
+Whether we are in our 20s or 50s, heartbreak is a unique journey, ours alone, and on a par with bereavement — if not worse!
 It shatters our dreams and dismantles our past experiences, merging illusion and truth into one complete headf#ck.
 Remember, however, beauty never fades; even in the most unbearable of times, it remains out there, waiting for you to embrace it once again…

 The website is self-funded, and my work is free.
 All profits from the sites product links go to SightSavers;if you have enjoyed any aspect of this site please consider a giving a donation here.
 No one should go blind from avoidable causes.
 How many people’s sight will you help us save today?